Better sex – Part 4/4: For Women: How to Enjoy Sex with a Man

 This indifference, however, nearly always happens because she is sexually inexperienced.
 Either she has not had sex very often yet, or her former sex encounters and/or romantic relationships happened with men who were likewise inexperienced and could not show her something that she found sexually pleasing.

-This is why a woman does not communicate her sexual wishes in straight sex encounters – either because she does not know these herself, or because she fears – in hasty prejudice or from sorrowful experience – the guy might slutshame her for that.
-As a result, the same woman expects from her buddy / boyfriend / husband that he helps her to discover her sexuality, because he – apparently – seems to have more sexual experience.
-The prejudice is not entirely wrong – being educated in the role “man” has left his sexuality mostly intact – however, he has only assembled more sexual experience with his own body and anatomy.
+All of this originated in the fact that she was raised in the social role “woman” and is therefore mostly unconscious and not chosen.
+Unfortunately, many women actively perpetuate this unfair situation from there: An inexperienced woman often expects from her sex partner / boyfriend / husband to already know what she wants without telling him, because he apparently seems to have more sexual experience.
+The prejudice is not entirely wrong – being brought up in the role “man” has left his sexuality mostly intact – however, he has only gained more sexual experience with his own body and anatomy.
 With a female body he is, in all probability, much more clueless than the woman herself.